 Criticisms Of Biological Theory

-Critics of biological theory may take issue with the idea that most human behaviors are inherited.
-Because biological theory does not recognize cognitive decision-making, like free will or meditative thought, some critics find its application limited.
+Critics of biological theories may take issue with the idea that most human behaviors are inherited.
+Because a biological perspective does not recognize cognitive decision-making, like free will or meditative thought, some critics find its application to abnormal behavior limited.

 Which Counseling Theory Is Best For Me?